MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-dataset-details-page.md

 ## Data preview

-Data preview enables you to view selected tables and columns from the dataset, and provides entry points for exporting the data to supported file formats, customizing it as a [formatted table](../paginated-reports/paginated-formatted-table.md), and saving it as a [paginated report](../paginated-reports/paginated-reports-report-builder-power-bi.md).
+Data preview enables you to view selected tables and columns from the dataset, and provides entry points for exporting the data to supported file formats, creating it as a [paginated report](../paginated-reports/paginated-formatted-table.md), and saving it as a [paginated report](../paginated-reports/paginated-reports-report-builder-power-bi.md).

 ### Prerequisites